planetfederal/qgis-plugins-xml/README.md

 matches_ the plugin's name (e.g. "GeoServer Explorer") will first be removed from the XML file.
 Existing download archives will not be removed.

-## Updates to 'development' repository
+## Updates to 'development' or 'beta' repository

-By default, there is no need to package a plugin for uploading to the 'dev' repo differently than one for the 'release' repo.
+By default, there is no need to package a plugin for uploading to the 'dev' or 'beta' repo differently than one for the 'release' repo.
 Upon update, the `plugins-xml.sh` script will do the following:

-* Add DEV suffix to name
+* Add DEV (or BETA) suffix to name
   * plugin name `GeoServer Explorer` --> `GeoServer Explorer DEV`

 * Add date/time stamp to version and ZIP archive